WTMBerlin/jscc-welcomeguide/README.md

 mongo --version
 ```

-If you see a message starting with _MongoDB shell version v4.0.4_ , you are good to go :)
+If you see a message starting with something like _MongoDB shell version v4.0.3_, you are good to go :)

-The most important commands are `mongod` or `service mongodb start` for connecting to the database, and `brew services stop mongodb` to disconnect from it.
-But we will see this more on depth during the class.
+The most important commands are `brew services start mongodb-community@4.2` for connecting to the database, and `brew services stop mongodb-community@4.2` to disconnect from it.
+If you didn't use homebrew, `mongod` for starting it, and CTRL+C one or two times for stopping it.
+You can also consider `brew services restart mongodb-community@4.2` if you'd like to restart your connection.
+But we will see all these commands more in depth during the class.

+_Note: You might need to use `mongodb-community` instead of `mongodb-community@4.2`, depending on which one you used when installing it_.

-### Robo 3T
+### Robo3T

 We will also use a MongoDB GUI application (an interactive program where we can easily see and manage the items of our database).

-They all work very similarly, but in this course we will use Robo 3T ([download link](https://robomongo.org/download).
+They all work very similarly, but in this course we will use Robo3T ([download link](https://robomongo.org/download).
 Go to right side of the website, click on the button **Download Robo 3T**, and choose your platform).

 ## Docker